digihunch/orthweb/README.md

 ## Prerequisite

-We can execute deployment locally (e.g. from your Laptop) or remotely (e.g. from Terraform Cloud).
-Either way requires programatic access to AWS account with sufficient [privilege](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html) (e.g. Administrator) to provision the resources involved.
-For local execution, we need:
+We can execute deployment locally (e.g. from Laptop) or remotely (e.g. from Terraform Cloud, if you have an account).
+This instruction assumes local execution but either way requires programatic access to AWS account with appropriate [privilege](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html) (e.g. Administrator).
+For local execution, we use Terraform client (aka [Terraform CLI](https://www.terraform.io/docs/cli/commands/index.html)), with *hashicorp/aws* [provider]((https://registry.terraform.io/providers/hashicorp/aws/latest/docs)).
+There are multiple ways to manage connectivity.
+One way is to share [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with **awscli** as discussed [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-credentials-file).
+To set up credential for awscli, see this [instruction](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-* **awsli** configured on the laptop (see [instruction](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)) to ensure connectivity to AWS, which will be used by Terraform.
-* **terraform** configured on the laptop (see [instruction](https://learn.hashicorp.com/tutorials/terraform/install-cli)).
-Terraform supports multiple public cloud vendors.
-We use Terraform to drive AWS deployment by specifying *hashicorp/aws* as provider.
+.

 ## Steps